animaux

 • A special access ramp for the dog

-Dog Vs Chlorine?
-Are Chemicals Dangerous to Dogs?
+Dog vs. Chlorine?
+Are Chemicals Dangerous for Dogs?

-Your dog gives you his imploring look and his miserable eyes because he would love to come and swim with you in the pool...
+Your dog is giving you his imploring look and his miserable eyes because he dreams of coming to swim with you in the pool...
 But you wonder if that would be good for him.

-Indeed, the swimming pool is not necessarily the best place for dogs.
+Indeed, the swimming pool isn't necessarily the best place for dogs.
 The risk is poisoning and irritation.

 Most dogs keep their heads above water when swimming.
-If they don't, be careful not to let them swim too often, to avoid poisoning.
-The trick: give them something to drink before they get in the water.
-They'll be less tempted to try the pool water.
+If they don't, be careful not to swim too often to avoid water poisoning.
+The trick: give them something to drink before getting in the water.
+This will make them less tempted to try the pool water.
 Also, keep a bowl of water next to the pool.

-Also, depending on the products you use (and especially the dosage), water can be aggressive for the skin and the immune system.
-Indeed, the dog's skin is more fragile than ours.
-Chlorine is a powerful oxidant and it is indeed not very good for the skin and the respiratory system of animals.
+Also, depending on the products you use (and especially the dosage), water can be harsh on the skin and immune system.
+Indeed, dogs have more fragile skin than we do.
+Chlorine is a powerful oxidant and is not very good for the skin and respiratory system of animals.

 The solution:

-• Treat your pool with a product that is milder than chlorine or avoid long periods of swimming in the pool
+• Treat your pool with a product gentler than chlorine or avoid long swims in the pool

 • Pay attention to the dosage of chemicals in the water

-• After a swim in the pool, a shower is necessary to rinse your dog + a good drying (even if it is hot).
-Dry his ears, armpits and groin well.
+• After a swim in the pool, a shower is necessary to rinse your dog and dry him thoroughly (even if it's hot).
+Dry his ears, armpits, and groin thoroughly.

 Dogs and drownings

-Many dogs drown each year… It is important to secure your pool to avoid accidents.
-Whether your dog loves or hates water, the danger is present.
+Many dogs drown every year… It's important to secure your pool to prevent accidents.
+Whether your dog loves or hates the water, the danger is present.
 If you leave your dog unattended, he risks drowning.

-It is believed that all dogs can swim, but this is not the case.
-In fact, some dog breeds cannot swim at all.
+People think that all dogs can swim, but that's not the case.
+Some dog breeds can't swim at all.

-Examples of dog breeds for which swimming is difficult: basset hounds, Welsh corgis, dachshunds, Sealyham terriers, Boston terriers, Scottish terriers, pugs, bulldogs, greyhounds, pinchers, dobermans, etc.
+Examples of dog breeds that find swimming difficult: basset hounds, Welsh corgis, dachshunds, Sealyham terriers, Boston terriers, Scottish terriers, pugs, bulldogs, greyhounds, Doberman pinschers, etc.

 Stay alert when your dog is around the pool.
-It is important to be aware of signs of exhaustion in your dog.
-A dog will not tell you that he is tired…and he may continue to play in the water even though he is exhausted.
+It's important to watch for signs of exhaustion.
+A dog won't tell you he's tired...and he may continue to play in the water even though he's exhausted.

-On that note, have a good swim with Toutou!
+On that note, have a good swim with your dog!

 Leave a comment